 We loved packing up our bags and finding this little slice of paradise.
 We got there before noon, on a Saturday, and had the place to ourselves.
 Less than an hour later it was filling up with locals and vacationers eager to enjoy the beauty of this scenic beach.

 Watching the sunrise from, what felt like, the top of the world, was a mesmerizing experience.
-Couple notes: It’s cold (I also went in January so maybe that played a part in my numb fingers and toes), so bring layers of clothing, warm socks, and gloves.
-Get there early and leave plenty of time to drive the dark, windy roads up to the National Park. ($25 for parking a private vehicle)
+A couple notes: It’s cold (I also went in January so maybe that played a part in my numb fingers and toes), so bring layers of clothing, warm socks, and gloves.
+Get there early and leave plenty of time to drive the dark, windy roads up to the National Park. ($25 for parking a private vehicle).
+I recently read that the popularity of Maui’s highest peak now requires a reservation.

 If you’re not a morning person, I’ve heard the sunset can be just as spectacular!